Ashley0324/Flutter-CarStatusApplication/README.md

 I design the user flow to simulate every step the user takes - from the entry point right through to the final interaction.
 This task flow focus on how users travel through the platform while performing a specific task.
 <img width="600" src="https://user-images.githubusercontent.com/99146042/154819301-fc2bb01b-b5ba-44e8-ad3f-4e7704d23f93.png">

-### ✨ Implement
-In Flutter, (almost) everything is a Widget.
-Build a widget tree is helpful before coding.
-Here is the home page widget tree.

 ### 👩‍💻 Features
 - Fit to all device screens
 To fit all device screens, most widgets are proportional by taking the page size instead of giving it a fixed height.